jainakshat19/B21CS005/README.md

 -echo : Used to print something directly to the terminal -mkdir : Used to make a new Directory
 ## A17
+Process synchronization in XV6, a simple Unix-like operating system, is vital to manage shared resources among concurrent processes.
+It ensures proper coordination and prevents race conditions or data inconsistencies.
+XV6 uses mechanisms like locks, semaphores, and condition variables to achieve synchronization.
+Locks restrict access to shared data, semaphores control access to a specific number of resources, and condition variables allow processes to wait until a particular condition is met.
+These tools maintain order, preventing conflicts and ensuring reliable inter-process communication.
 ## A18
 In the XV6 operating system, interrupts play a crucial role in managing system events and ensuring timely responses to them.
 When hardware or software triggers an interrupt (such as a timer, I/O operation completion, or hardware error), the processor suspends its current execution, saves its state, and jumps to a predefined interrupt handler.
 This handler processes the interrupt, performs necessary actions (like servicing I/O requests), and resumes the interrupted task.
 Interrupts enhance system efficiency by enabling multitasking, allowing the system to promptly handle external events without wasting CPU cycles constantly checking for them.
 ## A19